tensorflow/transform/docs/api_docs/python/tft.md

 [`class TFTransformOutput`](./tft/TFTransformOutput.md): A wrapper around the output of the tf.Transform.

+[`class TransformFeaturesLayer`](./tft/TransformFeaturesLayer.md): A Keras layer for applying a tf.Transform output to input layers.

 ## Functions

 [`apply_buckets(...)`](./tft/apply_buckets.md): Returns a bucketized column, with a bucket index assigned to each input.